ElectricalGang

 Most of the work is done by the solution mentioned above.
 If that doesn’t happen, check your internet connection and see if it’s stable.
 If your Internet Strength is weak, it can affect your streaming quality, thus causing audio problems.

-If you are using a wired connection, ensure your Ethernet cable is not damaged and properly connected between your TV and router.
+If you use a wired connection, ensure your Ethernet cable is not damaged and properly connected between your TV and router.
 You can also find the best-wired router on the market for a strong connection.

-Another problem that can cause problems with your tv is a loose HDMI cable or power cable connection.
+Another problem that can cause problems with your TV is a loose HDMI cable or power cable connection.
 While this may seem trivial, it is often undetectable.
-This solution will also work for the problem of not having sound in your Roku.
-Check that the HDMI and power cable are properly connected to the tv to avoid any problems.
+This solution will also solve the problem of not having sound in your Roku.
+Check that the HDMI and power cables are properly connected to the TV to avoid any problems.

 All you have to do is disable ‘Volume Mode’ on the remote control and re-enable it.
 To do this, you need to take the following steps: